-Several reputation systems have been proposed to discourage maliciousness and motivate trustworthiness and cooperation in P2P networks [17,18].
-Protecting these systems against Sybil attacks [9] remains a significant challenge [19].
-Some solutions address the problem of false ratings and dynamic peer personalities [20-22].
-Finally, controlled anonymity has been shown to avoid peer discrimination [23].
+Several reputation systems have been proposed to discourage maliciousness and motivate trustworthiness and cooperation in P2P networks [1, 9].
+Protecting these systems against the Sybil attack [12] remains a significant challenge [6].
+Some solutions address the problem of false ratings and dynamic peer personalities [3, 25, 26].
+Finally, controlled anonymity has been shown to avoid peer discrimination [10].

-Research on similarity-based data retrieval and indexing has led to metrics that measure similarity between documents, images, musical pieces, and biological sequences [12,13,15].
-Multimedia databases use histogram-based similarity metrics for image retrieval [14], while entropy-based metrics are used to determine stationarity in Internet measurements [24].
+Research on similarity-based data retrieval and indexing has led to metrics that measure similarity between documents, images, musical pieces, and biological sequences [7, 8, 19].
+Multimedia databases use histogram-based similarity metrics for image retrieval [15], while entropy-based metrics are used to determine stationarity in Internet measurements [18].

 Finally, extensive work exists on the subject of anonymous communication.
-The majority of these projects use the Chaum-Mix [25] model, including Onion Routing [26], Tor [10], and, most recently, Cashmere [11].
-In addition, P5 [27] and Herbivore [28] use the dining cryptographer model.
+A majority of these projects use the Chaum-Mix [5] model, including Onion Routing [20], Tor [11], and most recently, Cashmere [28].
+In addition, P5 [23] and Herbivore [24] use the dining cryptographer model.